Banner Image

 Selector-nRF51-Firmware-2.1.2r-application.hex

-lets look at the motor parameter xml files
+Lets look at the motor parameter xml files

 We have three options, and these appear to be specific to the torque sensor used.
 The parameters in the XML file are unlabeled so it's mostly guessing.
 There are hints otherwise that the controllers are custom Bafang's, so we can look to see if Bafang has some kind of specification for what parameter is what for their config files.
 I've seen a Bafang programmer app from Luna Cycle which is probably a good place to start.
 We can try plugging in an XML file from archive.org and see how it populates.
 The app is available from here: [Link] and in case it's pulled down it's also served locally from here: [Link].
 Curiously the file formats are completely different, so no insights from this tool.